The European Muon Collaboration effect from short-range correlated nucleons in a $x$-rescaling model: Results and discussions

 We find that the EMC effect from model-A is much weaker than the experimental observations.
 For the calculations of structure function ratios in model-A, the parton distribution functions of CT14 and CJ15 are used.
 We see that the dependence on the data set of parton distribution functions is weak.
 In conclusion, based on the $x$-rescaling model, the nuclear modifications from short-range correlated nucleons only are not enough to reproduce the nuclear EMC effect in experiments.
 We speculate that either the valence distribution of mean-field nucleon is also modified, or the modification of valence distribution in N-N SRC is not universal in different nuclei, or some other short-distance structures beyond N-N SRC exist with strong modifications on the inner nucleon structure, such as 3N-SRC and $\alpha$ clusters.

 We notice that the number of proton-neutron SRC pairs in deuteron is estimated to be $n^{\rm d}_{\rm SRC}=0.041$ by K. S. Egiyan et al. \cite{CLAS:2005ola}, which is much larger than the value from our previous analysis \cite{Wang:2020egq}.
-In Fig. \ref{fig:EMCHeavyNuclei-more-SRCs}, we show the predicted EMC ratios from model-A, taking the SRC $a_2$ data averaged from experiments \cite{CLAS:2019vsb,Hen:2012fm} and $n^{\rm d}_{\rm SRC}=0.041$ \cite{CLAS:2005ola}.
+In their analysis, the number of nucleons in N-N SRC pairs is defined as the number of nucleons of high momenta $k>k_{\rm F}\approx 275$ MeV/c \cite{Subedi:2008zz,CLAS:2005ola}.
+With this definition, a small fraction of mean-field nucleons may be misidentified as SRC nucleons, resulting in more SRC pairs than our previous analysis.
+Nevertheless, in Fig. \ref{fig:EMCHeavyNuclei-more-SRCs}, we show the predicted EMC ratios from model-A, taking the SRC $a_2$ data averaged from experiments \cite{CLAS:2019vsb,Hen:2012fm} and $n^{\rm d}_{\rm SRC}=0.041$ \cite{CLAS:2005ola}.
 The predicted EMC slopes are still smaller than the data by CLAS collaboration.
 Therefore, based on either our estimation on SRC numbers or the estimation by K. S. Egiyan et al., the modifications on SRC nucleons only are not enough to interpret the nuclear EMC effect.
 Then we let the number of SRC pairs inside deuteron be a free parameter.
 And we find that as the number of SRC pairs inside deuteron increases to as many as 10\%, the EMC effect can be explained with only the SRC nucleons.
 However, such many SRC pairs inside deuteron is contradictory (much higher than) to the analysis based on the experimental data.

 In model-B, the mean-field nucleons are also modified, in addition to the SRC nucleons.
 We also assume in model-B that the rescaling factor $\eta_{\rm MF}$ is a free parameter and it depends on the nuclear medium.
 Thus we performed the least square fits of model-B to the EMC ratio data in the range of $0.35<x_B<0.65$, to find the optimal parameter $\eta_{\rm MF}$ for each measured nucleus.
 The obtained $\eta_{\rm MF}$ are listed in Table \ref{tab:rescaling-factor-MF}.
 In model-B, $\eta_{MF}$ of deuteron is simply one.
 The $\eta_{MF}$ of $^{208}$Pb is determined to be 1.022 $\pm$ 0.002, and it is much smaller than the rescaling factor for the SRC nucleon.
 Nevertheless, the mean-field nucleons in $^{208}$Pb are evidently modified, judged by the obtained rescaling factor $\eta_{MF}$.
 By introducing the EMC effect of the mean-field nucleon, the model-B successfully explains the nuclear EMC effect.